GcMAF

 patients for comparison – and the studies only followed the

-cancers were growing again, or had been successfully treated, and
+their cancers were growing again, or had been successfully

-whether this was due to Gc-MAF or the other treatment they had
+treated, and whether this was due to Gc-MAF or the other

-at least 5 years, an uncontrolled study showing that 16 women of
+for at least 5 years, an uncontrolled study showing that 16

-unknown TNM status survive for at least 4 years is no great
+women of unknown TNM status survive for at least 4 years is no

 Further problems

-was published.
-If this research was truly groundbreaking, and
+research was published.
+If this research was truly

-pointed the way to a cure for cancer, then the research would
+groundbreaking, and pointed the way to a cure for cancer, then

-likely be found in top-tier ’high-impact’ medical journals
+the research would likely be found in top-tier ’high-impact’

 And finally, virtually all the references in the papers are to